-Fliegerkorps X sent up six Ju 88 at 0808 on the 22nd for an unspecified task in daylight, among than an ‘HA’ (a Kunkel aircraft is said by one source to have been coded ‘HA’).
+Fliegerkorps X sent up six Ju 88 at 0808 on the 22nd for an unspecified task in daylight, among them an ‘HA’ (a Kunkel aircraft is said by one source to have been coded ‘HA’).
 The last known mission by the Kommando came on 24 June with two Ju 88 up from 2305, once again without making contact.

 It is not certain when Kommando Kunkel was allocated the unit code 4C+_A, nor when it formally became 9./ZG 1.
 Aircraft ‘A’ and ‘B’ were active in early December 1943, to be joined over the coming months by ‘C’, ‘D’, ‘E’, ‘F’, ‘G’, ‘I’ and ’T’ but in no recorded case was a full four-character code intercepted.